ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 ### Connector Annotations.

-### Connection Annotations.
+In Ballerina, A Connector (Based in HTTP) can be generated by importing a Swagger Definition.
+Connector has `@ConnectorInfo` annotation which share same attribute set of the `@ServiceInfo` annotation and `@ConnectorConfig` annotation which share same attribute set of the `@ServiceConfig`.

 #### Circuit Breaker

-Circuit Breaker prevents cascading failures in a connection.
+The Circuit Breaker is a built in feature in Ballerina, that prevents cascading failures in a connector.
+This annotation applies only for connector instances.

 Syntax:
 ```